phoepsilonix/Manjaro-jp/artifacts/README.en.md

 　Supports Japanese input and display by default, including live environment.
 [kernel-6.1 series](https://kernel.org/).

-KDE, xfce and GNOME will be available for official use.
+KDE, Xfce and GNOME will be available for official use.
 The distribution files are ISO and some package files.
 Please boot from a USB memory stick, etc.
 It may be easier to use [Ventoy](https://ventoy.net/) to boot from USB memory.